-As of December 31, 2005, the securities comprising the \$18 million of unrealized losses were evaluated based on factors such as the financial condition and near-term and long-term prospects of the issuer and were determined to have adequate resources to fulfill contractual obligations, such as recent financings or bank loans, cash flows from operations, collateral or the position of a subsidiary with respect to its parent's bankruptcy.
+As of December 31, 2006, the remaining \$1 million of unrealized losses related to securities in unrealized loss positions greater than or equal to 20% of cost or amortized cost and related to below investment grade fixed income securities.
+These securities were evaluated based on factors such as the financial condition and near-term and long-term prospects of the issuer and were determined to have adequate resources to fulfill contractual obligations.
+The Company expects eventual recovery of these securities.
+Every security was included in our portfolio monitoring process.

-As of December 31, 2005, the Company had the intent and ability to hold the fixed income and equity securities with unrealized losses for a period of time sufficient for them to recover.
+As of December 31, 2006, the Company had the intent and ability to hold the fixed income and equity securities with unrealized losses for a period of time sufficient for them to recover.

-As of December 31, 2005 and 2004, the carrying value for cost method investments was \$213 million and \$130 million, respectively, which primarily included limited partnership interests in fund investments.
+As of December 31, 2006 and 2005, the carrying value for cost method investments was \$362 million and \$213 million, respectively, which primarily included limited partnership interests in fund investments.
 Each cost method investment was evaluated utilizing certain criteria such as a measurement of the Company's percentage share of the investee's equity relative to the carrying value and certain financial trends to determine if an event or change in circumstance occurred that could indicate an other-than-temporary impairment existed.
 Investments meeting any one of these criteria were further evaluated and, if it was determined that an other-than-temporary impairment existed, the investment was written down to the estimated fair value.
 The estimated fair value was generally based on the fair value of the underlying investments in the limited partnership funds.
-It is not practicable to estimate the fair value of each cost method investment in accordance with paragraphs 14 and 15 of SFAS 107, "Disclosures about Fair Value of Financial Instruments" because the investments are private in nature and do not trade frequently.
+It is not practicable to estimate the fair value of each cost method investment in accordance with paragraphs 14 and 15 of SFAS 107, "Disclosures about Fair Value of Financial Instruments" ("SFAS No. 107") because the investments are private in nature and do not trade frequently.
 In addition, the information that would be utilized to estimate fair value is not readily available.
-In 2005 and 2004, the Company had write-downs of \$0.1 million and \$2 million, respectively, related to cost method investments that were other-than-temporarily impaired.
+In both 2006 and 2005, the Company had write-downs of \$0.1 million related to cost method investments that were other-than-temporarily impaired.